School band: Stereotypes and popular culture

-'Band geek'
+"Band geek"

 "Band geek" or "band nerd" is a high school stereotype of a person obsessed with playing band music.
 However, the term usually relates to the belief that most people who are in school bands are socially inept.
 The term is sometimes used to describe any student who plays an instrument and is in a band class (including students in the orchestra).
 "Orch dork" is a variation specifically for members of school orchestras.
 These terms have become a label of pride for many band members, being found on T-shirts, bumper stickers, etc.

-Gender stereotypes in instrument selection
+Gender bias and stereotyping in instrument selection

+Gender associations with different instrument groups have evolved over time.
+The history of gender bias in music performance has impacted modern perceptions of instrument groups and gender associations with those groups.

+Both church and society enforced restrictions during the Middle Ages and Renaissance periods that limited which instruments women were allowed to play.
+It was common for orchestras to be exclusively made up of male musicians, and women were encouraged to keep their musical practice within the privacy of their home.

-In school bands, women tend to play woodwind instruments (especially the flute) and men tend to play brass, percussion (especially drums) and the saxophone.
+In school bands, girls tend to play woodwind instruments (especially the flute) and boys tend to play brass, percussion (especially drums) and the saxophone.
 However, this is not always the case.
+Several studies have found that the main factor that affects a student's instrument selection is peer pressure, which includes the pressure to conform to traditional gender expectations in instrument selection.

 These stereotypes can be avoided when band directors assess each student for musical capacity, as well as, meet with students individually to analyze their physical characteristics.
-For example, petite students would be more successful playing the clarinet over the tuba.
+For example, students of smaller stature would be more successful playing the clarinet over the tuba.
 Additionally, the role of gender bias in musical instrument assignment is highly debated in the field of music education.
-Some feel that it should be left alone while others want to combat it.
+Some feel that it should be left alone, while others want to combat it.
 One way band directors can overcome these stereotypes is to have live demonstrations from musicians playing gender atypical instruments (i.e., males playing flute, females playing tuba).